Tuesday, December 31, 2024

 I'll try to get to The Temp tonight, which looks promising as well.

-I think they may have regained their mojo about midway into Season 11 (with the terrible misfire of the Covid-inspired episode Rage Against the Vaccine).
+I think they may have regained their mojo about midway into Season 11 (aside from the terrible misfire of the Covid-inspired episode Rage Against the Vaccine).
 But there's no question I have so much affection for the characters that I will keep watching as long as they keep pumping them out.
 Now if only they'll put out more product, especially a shiny new DVD set, that I can buy.

 Too bad it is clearly not going to be something I can buy (for myself) this Xmas.